What is required for an aggressive driving ticket?

 What are some situations where we see tickets issued for reckless driving?

-However, what we usually see is an officer alleges a driver was speeding, tailgating (following too closely is the technical name), and making unsafe lane changes.
+However, what we usually see is that an officer alleges a driver was speeding, tailgating (following too closely is the technical name), and making unsafe lane changes.
 The officer believes that the combination of those three moving violations poses an immediate hazard to the other drivers on the road.

 What Are The Penalties For An Aggressive Driving Conviction?